Overview

 As stated above, all available inventory from Amazon FBA is imported regularly in Sellercloud via the FBA Inventory reports.

-- A common mistake is setting different FBA integrations to the same FBA warehouse.
+• A common mistake is setting different FBA integrations to the same FBA warehouse.
 This causes the FBA Inventory reports to overwrite each other.
-Because Sellercloud is regularly importing inventory, each Amazon FBA integration must be set in a separate FBA-type warehouse.
+Because Sellercloud regularly imports inventory, each Amazon FBA integration must be set in a separate FBA-type warehouse.

 Overview

-FBA inventory is comprised of the products sent to Amazon Fulfillment Centers and can be used for multi-channel fulfillment as well.
-To set up FBA inventory, you will need an FBA-type warehouse set under the channel warehouse settings.
+FBA inventory is comprised of the products sent to Amazon Fulfillment Centers, which can also be used for multi-channel fulfillment purposes.
+To set up your FBA inventory, you need to configure an FBA-type warehouse in the channel warehouse settings.

-Inventory at Amazon’s fulfillment centers is stored in a warehouse that has been set as an FBA-type warehouse.
-Inventory in this warehouse is updated periodically through the FBA Inventory Reports that Sellercloud receives from Amazon.
+Sellercloud keeps track of the inventory at Amazon’s fulfillment centers in a dedicated FBA-type warehouse.
+Inventory in this warehouse is updated automatically through the FBA Inventory Reports received from Amazon and cannot be changed manually.

 By default, Sellercloud pulls fulfillable inventory from the report’s column k “afn-fulfillable-quantity.”

-However, you may want to have total quantity – even unfillable quantity – updated in your Sellercloud FBA warehouse.
-(Perhaps you want to report the true value of inventory at FBA or you are willing to sell inventory that will become available.)
-If so, you can change how Sellercloud FBA warehouse inventory is updated by setting the report to pull inventory in a different way (click Client Settings> Amazon Settings):
+However, you may want to have the total quantity (incl. unfillable quantity) updated in your Sellercloud FBA warehouse.
+This is useful if you want to report the true inventory value at FBA or if you are willing to sell inventory that will become available.
+If so, you can change how Sellercloud FBA warehouse inventory is updated by setting the report to pull inventory in a different way from the relevant client settings:

 Amazon Unified Account FBA Inventory